Creative-Rural-Hub/ablution-block/README.md

 ## Approach
-We would like to use open source model for developing solution for ablution block in these main groups:
+We would like to use open source model for developing solution for ablution block in these main groups

+* Architecture (general concept, shape, materials, construction methods, user experience)
-* water collection/filtering
+* Water (Drinking water collection/filtration,)
-* electric power
-* heating/cooling
-* composting
+* Power (Electricity source)
-* grey/black water filtering reuse
+* Composting (composter for all organic waste)
+* Heating / cooling ( heat system for all purposes)
+* Brains (smart systems to control everything and collect usage data)

 ## License